Skip to content

 Autostart

-Just add command to autostart using your DE/WM settings.
-Running daemon as root also possible, but that feature almost useless.
+Just add command to autostart using your DE/WM settings or config file.

 Configuration